Thinking about applying for a hotel credit card?

 Hilton Honors American Express Card

 Through everyday and travel spending, you can earn rewards such as free hotel nights and upgraded hotel accommodations.
-To help you make the best choice, we’ve assembled a list of the best hotel credit cards on the market.

 While reading through this guide, consider what kind of traveler you are (whether or not you are a frequent traveler, for instance) and what your spending habits look like.
 When you assess your needs and compare what each card has to offer, you’re sure to find a card that you love.